• Skip to primary navigation

 Northern Homestead logo

-Growing the Tower Garden in Cold Climate
+Growing a Hydroponic Tower Garden in a Cold Climate

-We are Tower Garden growers in the foothills of the Rocky Mountains in Alberta, Canada โ€“ elevation 1,037 m (3,402 ft).
+We are Hydroponic Tower Garden growers in the foothills of the Rocky Mountains in Alberta, Canadaโ€”elevation 1,037 m (3,402 ft).
 Itโ€™s cold here!
-The short growing season and the cool, short summers were the main reasons we got into Tower Garden gardening and through the Tower Garden into hydroponics.
-We wanted to be able to grow more in a short summer, and also grow in the off season indoors all winter long.
-Here is our experience growing the Tower Garden in cold climate.
+The short growing season and cool, short summers were the main reasons we got into Hydroponic Tower Garden gardening and, through the Tower Garden, into other hydroponics methods.
+We wanted to be able to grow more in a short summer and also grow in the off-season indoors all winter long.

-We have about 100 frost free days in the summer.
-For heat loving summer crops like peppers and eggplants, this is not enough.
-Using aeroponics and the specially formulated plant food, we can grow up to 30% more produce compared to traditional soil gardening during the same time period.
-Simply put, this means with the Tower Garden we get 30 more growing days.
-This is huge for us.
+In our area, we have about 100 frost-free days in the summer.
+However, for heat-loving summer crops like peppers and eggplants, this is not enough.
+Using aeroponics and specially formulated plant food, we can grow up to 30% faster than traditional soil gardening.
+Simply put, this means we get 30 more growing days with hydroponics, which is huge for us.

-Plus the Tower garden can be planted indoors and moved outdoors without disturbing plants, adding even more growing time.
-This way we can harvest peppers and eggplants here in Alberta from July until the frost ends our growing season often in early September.
+Plus, the Tower Garden can be planted indoors and moved outdoors without disturbing plants, adding even more growing time.
+This way, we can harvest peppers and eggplants here in Alberta from July until the frost ends our growing season, often in early September.

 Growing cucumbers has always been a challenge in our cool climate.
 In the protected Tower Garden they grow amazingly well.

-Growing the Tower Garden in Cold Climate
+Growing a Hydroponic Tower Garden in a Cold Climate

-Over time we have had the Tower Garden in our laundry room, basement, and the Garage Greenhouse.
-Anywhere where there are about six square feet of space, the Tower Garden can be placed to grow food.
-Since we grow mostly greens in the winter, the environment does not have to be very much heated.
-If you want to grow tomatoes you would need a warm spot in the house.
+Over time, we have had the Tower Garden in our laundry room, basement, and Garage Greenhouse.
+The Tower Garden can be placed anywhere there is about six square feet of space to grow food.
+If you want to grow mostly greens in the winter, the environment does not have to be very heated.
+If you want to grow tomatoes, you would need a warm spot in the house.

 Grow an indoor edible garden